namazso/OpenHashTab/README.md

 	You should have received a copy of the GNU General Public License along with OpenHashTab.
 If not, see <https://www.gnu.org/licenses/>.

-This software also contains or uses code from various other sources, for a complete list see [license.installer.txt](license.installer.txt)
+This software also contains or uses code from various other sources, for a complete list see [InstallerLicense.rtf](InstallerLicense.rtf)